All Episodes

 It took it about 15 years.

-It went through a couple of crashes, they closed the stock market as a result of uh some shit going on.
+They closed the stock market as a result of some shit going on.

-There was the world war, which really threw everything off.
+There was the World War, which really threw everything off.

-They killed a bunch of people in the uh Titanic and the Lusitania, they took down a lot of bankers that were opposed to the the central bank eating our our nation here in the United States.
+They took down a lot of bankers that were opposed to the central bank eating our nation here in the United States.

 And so you know it's not a good thing.

-So anything that is based on a species that is going to be controlled by a central bank, which is all of these guys, is a non-starter because we're getting rid of the central banks and all of these things are fading, and the people that are pimping them, Charlie Ward, Simon Parks, all these other fucktards are fucktards.
+So anything that is based on a specie that is going to be controlled by a central bank, which is all of these guys, is a non-starter because we're getting rid of the central banks and all of these things are fading.

-And uh you know, if you want to go and believe in the St. Germain Trust, y'all go right ahead.
+And, you know, if you want to go and believe in the St. Germain Trust, y'all go right ahead.

 Now, the good news is that we've got people thinking about this shit, right?

-Uh that really do understand all about money and how it works.
+That really do understand all about money and how it works.

 And so this is our self-organizing collective.